-Check out the Weed Garden in nearby Lacombe
+Learn about weeds in the Weed Garden in Lacombe

 In Lacombe plan to stop in at the Agricultural Research Centre to see the weed garden.
 As my host for the weekend Debbie says – “it’s probably the only deliberately planted weed garden in Canada.”

 I wasn’t sure what to expect at such a place.
 But in talking with Dr. Neil Harker, a world expert on weeds, I learned so much of what I was doing wrong with weeds in my own garden that it turned out to be informative, fun, and incredibly worthwhile.